cosc-254-huim/huim/ProjectProposal.md

 The three datasets are:

 1. **foodsmart:** This dataset represents customer transactions from a retail store.
 The size of the dataset is 4,141 transactions.
-2. **chainstore:** This dataset represents customer transactions from a major grocecy store chain in California, USA.
+2. **chainstore:** This dataset represents customer transactions from a major grocery store chain in California, USA.
 The size of the dataset is 1,112,949 transactions.
 3. **Fruithut:** This is a dataset of customer transactions from a US retail store focusing on selling fruits.
 The dataset contains 181,970 transactions and 1,265 different items.

 ## Work